(Facility) IHS Chest Clinic Guidelines

 Who to test

-- Contact of a person with active pulmonary tuberculosis (TB) disease
+- Close contact to a person with infectious tuberculosis (TB) disease

 How to test

 - Interferon-Gamma Release Assay (IGRA) tests, such as Quantiferon or T-Spot, are generally preferred over tuberculosis skin testing (TST) if over 5 years old.

 - IGRA tests are preferred for recipients of BCG vaccine